monmohan/dsjslib/README.md

 //Create and AVLTree (extends a BinarySearchTree) var avl=new AVLTree()

-//Insert and delete.
-They also rebalance the tree avl.insert(key) avl.delete(key)
+//Insert a key.
+It also rebalances the tree avl.insert(key)

 // Validates the tree starting at given node (root otherwise).
 // Validates BST as well as AVL proeprties